yubainu/sibainu-engine/README.md

 * **Input:** Enter any technical or factual question when prompted.
 * **Output:** The engine streams each token along with its real-time risk score.
 A final verdict (`HIGH_RISK` / `LOW_RISK`) is issued based on the physical threshold of **3.6510**.
 * **Latency Benchmarking**: Real-time tracking of scoring latency per token to evaluate integration overhead.
+> [!IMPORTANT]
+> **Understanding the Score: Beyond Factual Correctness**
+>
+> You may occasionally see a `HIGH_RISK` verdict even when the model provides a factually correct answer.
+This is not necessarily a "False Positive," but a reflection of the engine's design philosophy:
+>
+> * **Neural Instability**: The engine measures the **internal stress** of the model during inference.
+A high score indicates that the model is struggling to maintain geometric consistency—a common occurrence when the model is "guessing" a correct answer based on weak or ambiguous internal signals.
+> * **Safety Margin (Recall vs. FSR)**: To ensure a **60% Recall** of hallucinations, the engine is tuned with a **5% False Signal Rate (FSR)**.
+We intentionally prioritize flagging these "unstable truths" to prevent "confident lies" from slipping through.
+> * **Quantization Noise**: Operating in 4-bit (NF4) mode introduces inherent noise into the model's latent space.
+This noise can occasionally push the metrics above the threshold, even during successful factual recall.

 ### 🔄 Running the Automated Recovery Demo (`recovery_agent_gemma.py`)